 5 Top Tips for Writing Engaging Content

-I know how difficult it is to write content regularly and then you have the added pressure that it needs to be appear fresh and engaging too.
-So, as it is January and Blue Monday approaches (!), I thought I would try to fill your heads with happy and inspiring thoughts to help you come up with engaging content that will lead to more comments, more reactions and more sales!
+I know how difficult it is to create content regularly and then you have the added pressure that it needs to be appear fresh and ideally you want to write engaging content every time!
+So, I thought I would try to fill your heads with happy and inspiring thoughts to help you come up with engaging content that will lead to more comments, more reactions and more sales!

 1) Offer something new